The Pastry Party Bus rolled up to the Syrian Sweets Exchange to cheers.

 Each family keeps 100 percent of the money earned, putting it toward bills that pile up or gifts for children.

-Sarah Gzemski, a publicity and publications coordinator for the University of Arizona's Poetry Center, hit up the bake sale last weekend with friends, but by the time they arrived, many of the sweets were gone.
+Sarah Gzemski, a publicity and publications coordinator for the University of Arizona’s Poetry Center, hit up the bake sale the first time with friends, but by the time they arrived, many of the sweets were gone.

 “It was amazing and full,” she said the first bake sale.
 “So many people came out.
 It was joyful and everyone was just enjoying their sweets.”

-For many of the women baking, the sales meant a chance to get out of the house and interact with the greater community and each other.
+For many of the women baking, the sales meant a chance to get out of the house and interact with the greater community and one another.

-Rania Kanawati, a Tucsonan who moved to the U.S from Syria more than 20 years ago, translated.
+Rania Kanawati, an organizer and Tucsonan who moved to the U.S. from Syria more than 20 years ago, translated.

 Marwa Al Fandi, 27, is also from Daraa.
 Her family has been here for four months.

-Baking for Tucson has kept her busy — a welcome distraction from the week's events in Aleppo, Syria, where many of these families still have connections.
+Baking for Tucson has kept her busy — a welcome distraction from recent events the previously besieged city of Aleppo, where many of these families still have connections.

-"People want to help Aleppo," Sen. Farley said Saturday at the bake sale.
-"This is a very tangible way to help."
+“People want to help Aleppo,” Farley said at the bake sale.
+“This is a very tangible way to help.”

 And for these women and their families, the community support at the bake sales overcame any sort of language barrier.

 This is not the last time Tucson will have a chance to sample Syrian sweets, organizers said.
+An email subscription will keep interested people up-to-date on Syrian sweets in Tucson.
 This is only the start.